OpenIntroStat/openintro/README.md

 status](https://github.com/OpenIntroStat/openintro/workflows/R-CMD-check/badge.svg)](https://github.com/OpenIntroStat/openintro/actions)
 <!-- badges: end -->

-Supplemental functions and data for ‘OpenIntro’ resources, which includes open-source textbooks and resources for introductory statistics at [openintro.org](https://www.openintro.org/).
+Supplemental functions and data for OpenIntro resources, which includes open-source textbooks and resources for introductory statistics at [openintro.org](https://www.openintro.org/).
 The package contains data sets used in our open-source textbooks along with custom plotting functions for reproducing book figures.
 The package also contains the datasets used in OpenIntro labs.
 Note that many functions and examples include color transparency; some plotting elements may not show up